Book a presentation from Optima Football and get inspired.

-Mads’ lectures covers the down below subjects and will be arranged and planned so it suits your organisations needs 100%.
+Founder of Optima Football Consulting, Mads Davidsen, has in the past decade done many presentations for companies, clubs, organisations and universities.
+The lectures covers the down below subjects and will be arranged and planned so it suits the needs of your organisation.

 - A talent development discussion across cultures, diversity and continents: “How to manage the unmanageable?”

-- Organisational succession planning: “How to build and implement a strategy to fulfil your vision over time - including the use of ‘big data’?”
+- Strategy & club models: “How to build and implement a strategy to fulfil your vision over time in?

-- Motivation & feedback culture: “How do we lead other people”?
-Including empirical field study cases from my book ‘With great talent comes great responsibility’
+- Motivation & feedback culture: “How do we lead and motivate other people”? - including empirical field study cases from my (w/Helle Hein) book “With great talent comes great responsibility

 Professor & Director of the Center of Sport and Management at WHU - Otto Beisheim School of Management, Sascha L. Schmidt

 Mads has been among the most inspiring speakers at SPOAC.
 His speeches are top notch - qualitatively as well as energetically.
 It is always a real pleasure to listen to him.

 Mads has given some very interesting lectures on coaching and developing of employees in China.
 These have been highly appreciated by Insightview.eu’s clients from the financial sector in Europe and the United States.